TomK32/tomk32.github.io/clients.md

 ## [lomography community website](https://www.lomography.com/homes) <small class="meta">(summer 2009, Ruby On Rails)</small>
 Vienna is certainly a vibrant city and the three months with the lomo team are something to remember.
 I did misc tasks, from getting the performance up (2008 ruby/apache meant regular restarts for the leaking app processes!) to new features.

+## opntables
+Offline nowadays but the code still lives on github: https://github.com/kohlhofer/open-tables

 ## touchlocal.co.uk <small class="meta">(early 2008, Ruby On Rails)</small>
 Working on the Albert Embankment next to the iconic MI6 building and watching the sun set between the towers of Battersea power station makes you almost think that coding for a large business directory is work.
 The first weeks I got the test suite back running again.